jao45gg/drivenpass-nest/README.md

 - Much more !

 By using this app any user can store lots of secret information with safety !
-## Routes documentation
-This API does have documentation for every route, and every DTO.
-It's done using swagger, and you can acess it on http://localhost:3000/api after running.

 ## Technologies
 The following tools and frameworks were used in the construction of the project, you can find the full list on the package.json:<br>